LeahS33/Task-management-system/README.md

 ## Solution Context

-The project is organized into several files and classes:

 ### Key Files:
+These files are central to the functionality of the Task Management Project:

+1. **`TaskManagementProject/models/task/Task.cs`**
+   - Defines the `Task` class, which is the core entity of the project.
+   - Manages task properties like name, description, estimation time, and state transitions.
+   - Includes methods like `NextStatus()` for transitioning between states and `AddSubTask()` for managing subtasks.

+2. **`TaskManagementProject/models/task/SubTask.cs`**
+   - Defines the `SubTask` class, which represents smaller units of work tied to a parent task.
+   - Includes properties for subtask name, parent task reference, and logged time.
+   - Provides methods like `LogTime()` for tracking time spent on subtasks.

+3. **`TaskManagementProject/models/task/SubTaskBuilder.cs`**
+   - Implements the Builder pattern for creating `SubTask` objects.
+   - Allows flexible construction of subtasks with optional properties like description and logged time.

+4. **`TaskManagementProject/models/status/Todo.cs`**
-- **`TaskManagementProject/models/status/CodeReview.cs`**: Handles the transition logic for tasks in the "Code Review" state.
+   - Represents tasks in the "To Do" state.
-- **`TaskManagementProject/models/status/QA.cs`**: Manages the transition logic for tasks in the "QA" state.
+   - Contains logic for transitioning to the `InProgress` state.

+5. **`TaskManagementProject/models/status/InProgress.cs`**
-- **`TaskManagementProject/models/status/InProgress.cs`**: Defines the behavior for tasks in the "In Progress" state.
+   - Manages tasks in the "In Progress" state.
+   - Allows transitions to the `CodeReview` state.

+6. **`TaskManagementProject/models/status/CodeReview.cs`**
+   - Handles tasks in the "Code Review" state.
+   - Enables transitions to the `QA` state.

+7. **`TaskManagementProject/models/status/QA.cs`**
-- **`TaskManagementProject/models/status/Todo.cs`**: Represents tasks in the "To Do" state.
+   - Manages tasks in the "QA" state.
+   - Allows transitions to the `Done` state.

+8. **`TaskManagementProject/models/status/Done.cs`**
-- **`TaskManagementProject/models/status/Done.cs`**: Represents tasks that are completed.
+   - Represents tasks that are completed.
-- **`TaskManagementProject/models/task/SubTaskBuilder.cs`**: Implements the Builder pattern for creating subtasks.
+   - Prevents further transitions.

+9. **`TaskManagementProject/models/sorter and filter task/sorter/SortByEstimationTime.cs`**
+   - Implements sorting logic for tasks based on their estimated completion time.
-- **`TaskManagementProject/models/sorter and filter task/sorter/SortByEstimationTime.cs`**: Implements the Strategy pattern for sorting tasks.
+   - Uses the Strategy pattern to allow flexible sorting algorithms.

 ### Key Classes:
+These classes are critical to the implementation of the solution:

+1. **`Task`**
-- **`Task`**: Represents a task and manages its state transitions.
+   - Represents a task and manages its state transitions, logged time, and subtasks.
+   - Includes methods like `NextStatus()` and `AddSubTask()`.

+2. **`SubTask`**
+   - Represents a subtask and includes logic for updating logged time.
+   - Includes methods like `LogTime()` and `GetParentTask()`.

+3. **`SubTaskBuilder`**
-- **`SubTaskBuilder`**: Provides a flexible way to construct subtasks.
+   - Provides a flexible way to construct subtasks with optional properties.

+4. **`Todo`, `InProgress`, `CodeReview`, `QA`, `Done`**
+   - State classes that encapsulate the logic for transitioning tasks between statuses.

+5. **`SortByEstimationTime`**
-- **`SortByEstimationTime`**: Implements sorting logic for tasks.
+   - Implements sorting logic for tasks based on their estimated completion time.

 ## Getting Started